kubernetes-sigs/aws-load-balancer-controller/README.md

 # ALB Ingress Controller

+**NOTE:** This controller is in alpha state as we attempt to move to our first 1.0 release.
+The current image version is `1.0-alpha.3`.
+Please file any issues you find and note the version used.

 The ALB Ingress Controller satisfies Kubernetes [ingress resources](https://kubernetes.io/docs/user-guide/ingress) by provisioning [Application Load Balancers](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer).

 This project was originated by [Ticketmaster](https://github.com/ticketmaster) and [CoreOS](https://github.com/coreos) as part of Ticketmaster's move to AWS and CoreOS Tectonic.
 Learn more about Ticketmaster's Kubernetes initiative from Justin Dean's video at [Tectonic Summit](https://www.youtube.com/watch?v=wqXVKneP0Hg).